TommyLamm/PixelWar/README.md

 # OpenGL Base Rendering Framework

 A from-scratch OpenGL rendering framework built with C++, GLFW, and GLAD.
-It serves as a baseline for building a Left 4 Dead 2–style FPS sandbox with procedural terrain and basic combat systems.
+It serves as a baseline for building a FPS sandbox with procedural terrain and basic combat systems.

 ## Features
-- 1280x720 window creation (runtime uses fixed 16:9 at 1600x900)
-- Game loop with dark gray clear color (0.2, 0.2, 0.2)
 - ESC key quits or toggles the pause menu
 - Pause menu exposes sensitivity/FOV sliders; values persist to `settings.ini`
 - FPS camera with gravity, jump, and AABB collision/slide